 - E-commerce Transactions: Recording when a purchase is completed in your online store.

-These goals are set up in a manner similar to other analytics platforms, ensuring that users familiar with goal tracking in Google Analytics will find the process straightforward in Matomo.
+These goals are configured similarly to other analytics platforms, ensuring that users familiar with goal tracking in Google Analytics will find the process straightforward in Matomo.

 Matomo as a digital marketing tool